-- 5.3.1.
-TBC may support local charities or provide sponsorship of certain programs such as social, cultural or sporting events, but in obedience to legal and internal procedures, which include the following: - TBC conducts appropriate due diligence on and provide donations to organizations/persons that serve a legitimate public purpose, and which are themselves subject to high integrity standards; - TBC has a clear and transparent approach to charitable organizations, including the selection process of suitable recipients considering respective risks; - The risk of all charitable donations made in TBC's name, as well as the risk of recipients are assessed by the Compliance Function before the Management Board approval; - TBC identifies any political connections (for example Ultimate Beneficial Owner (UBO), controlling persons) of a charitable organization and if there are any, continue the activity according to applicable policies and procedures. - 5.3.2.
-All processes related to the selection, risk assessment and approval/denial procedures of donations to charitable organizations are documented. - 5.3.3.
+- TBC conducts appropriate due diligence on and provide donations to organizations/persons that serve a legitimate public purpose, and which are themselves subject to high integrity standards; - TBC has a clear and transparent approach to charitable organizations, including the selection process of suitable recipients considering respective risks; - The risk of all charitable donations made in TBC's name, as well as the risk of recipients are assessed by the Compliance Function before the Management Board approval; - TBC identifies any political connections (for example Ultimate Beneficial Owner (UBO), controlling persons) of a charitable organization and if there are any, continue the activity according to applicable policies and procedures. - 5.4.3.
+All processes related to the selection, risk assessment and approval/denial procedures of donations to charitable organizations are documented. - 5.4.4.
 TBC does not make donations to any political parties or organizations.
 All charitable donations when the recipient is connected to PEP, public officials, organizations or individuals engaged in politics must be approved by the Group CEO.